 Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss.
-Deferred tax items are recognised in correlation to the underlying transaction either in other comprehensive income or directly in equity and deferred tax arising from a business combination is adjusted against goodwill on acquisition.
+Deferred tax items are recognised in correlation to the underlying transaction either in other comprehensive income or directly in equity.

 (c) Sales tax

 Revenue, expenses and assets are recognised net of the amount of sales tax except: